tuwilof/fitting/README.md

 ### white_list

-Default: all resources.
-This is an array of resources that are mandatory for implementation.
+Default: all paths.
+This is an array of paths that are mandatory for implementation.
 This list does not affect the work of the matcher.
 This list is only for the report in the console.